 Then there are some core obs we should measure in patients with reportedly reduced consciousness – the RCPCH guidelines recommend measurement of HR, RR, SpO2, BP, and temperature every hour.

 We should also ensure we record a blood sugar level within fifteen minutes of the child’s arrival.
+There are some outpatient facilities to consider before joining a program.

 What should we ask about in the history?